stevegraham/slanger/README.md

 --api-log-file API server log file.
 Optional.
 Default: STDOUT.

--v or --[no-]verbose This makes Slanger run verbosely, meaning WebSocket frames will be echoed to STDOUT.
+-v or --[no-]verbose This makes Jagan run verbosely, meaning WebSocket frames will be echoed to STDOUT.
 Useful for debugging

---id A unique identifier for this slanger daemon in a cluster.
+--id A unique identifier for this jagan daemon in a cluster.
 Optional.

 --statistics Statistics, on or off.
 Default: off.
 Number of concurrent connection and messages will be collected for each application.